emberjs/rfcs/text/0779-first-class-component-templates.md

 By contrast, classic/non-colocated templates are *not* merged into the associated JavaScript module (if any).
 They remain as their own distinct module at runtime.
 Those template modules can be looked up via the AMD module system or Ember's DI registry, and Ember connects them to components via the same system it always did before the introduction of the `setComponentTemplate` primitive (and the same way it continues to connect the route-controller-template triplet).
 Critically, this means that as of today, Ember does *not* connect non-colocated templates to the associated class (whether backing class or `templateOnlyComponent()`-generated) using `setComponentTemplate`.
 This means that the corresponding `getComponentTemplate()` lookup used when resolving those components does not work.
 First-class component templates which reference non-colocated component templates will build successfully, but *do not render anything for them*.

-This is a fairly serious developer experience problem, because it fails *invisibly* (see [this demo repo][non-colo-failure] to see this failure mode in practice).
+This is a fairly serious developer experience problem, because it fails *invisibly* (see [this demo repository][non-colo-failure] to see this failure mode in practice).

 [non-colo-failure]: https://github.com/chriskrycho/fcct-interop-demo